Office politics are everywhere.

 The shunning game is the office politics equivalent of stonewalling and gaslighting of intimate relationships.

-The shunners form a clique to socially exclude the target of their political machinations.
+The shunners form a clique to socially exclude the victim.

-When the target approaches one of them, the shunner is curt, detached, or even ignores them (stonewalling).
+When the target approaches one of them, the shunner is curt, detached, or even ignores them.

 The gaslighting effect starts when you ask why they’re cutting you off… And they’ll tell you that it’s not true at all (ie.: it’s all in your head).